How to Master Product Photography on a Tight Budget (We Did it With Less Than $50)

 For outdoor shoots on a budget, it is best to use natural light.

 You can achieve really beautiful results if you shoot early in the morning or in the late afternoon, when the light is filtered at a smaller angle.
+Whatever choice you make, you should make sure both your hardware and software are top notch.
+Much like you need the best video editing software when shooting a movie – you need the best camera and setup for photography as well.

 Basic Product Photography Equipment and Process